All Episodes

 And from Channel 11, WPIX TV New York.

-Story out of Bridgeport, Connecticut, a video which shows an exorcism of a teenager to drive out a parent homosexual demons has sparked outrage among several gay rights activists.
+Story out of Bridgeport, Connecticut, a video which shows an exorcism of a teenager to drive out apparent homosexual demons has sparked outrage among several gay rights activists.

 The video was posted on YouTube.

-It features church elders from the manifested glory ministries church in Bridgeport performing the exorcism on a 16-year-old boy, again, not Paris Hilton.
+It features church elders from the Manifested Glory Ministries Church in Bridgeport performing the exorcism on a 16-year-old boy.

-One of the church leaders involved with the exorcism in the video says, uh right now I command you to leave.
+One of the church leaders involved with the exorcism in the video says, right now, I command you to leave.

-A teenager, not Perez Hilton, is seen rolling around on the ground moaning and screaming, and at one point he even vomits.
+The teenager, not Perez Hilton, is seen rolling around on the ground, moaning and screaming.

-Well, I don't know if I well, let me read the rest of the story.
+Well, I don't know if it, well, let me read the rest of the story.

 Does it matter?

-It's unclear when the video was made, if the teens suffered any physical injuries.
+It's unclear when the video was made, if the teen suffered any physical injuries.

 They want authorities to get involved.